 If you are concerned about your exposure to chemicals and using environmentally friendly products for cleaning, here are a few homemade silver cleaner and silver polish cleaning methods.

 Cleaning with Vinegar

 There are so many uses for vinegar.
-If you want to clean silver with vinegar, start by soaking your silver in a mixture of 1 cup of white vinegar and 4 tablespoons of baking soda for a few hours.
+If you want to clean your silver items with vinegar, start by soaking your silver in a mixture of 1 cup of white vinegar and 4 tablespoons of baking soda for a few hours.
 Then, using cold water, rinse the silver.
 Dry with a clean cloth.
 This method works great for your jewelry, such as silver necklaces and rings.

 How to Clean with Baking Soda